In more ways than one, the new ZenWiFi AX Hybrid (model XP4) is Asus's Powerline alternative to its entry-level ZenWiFi AX Mini (XD4).

-- Access point (AP) mode: As a system, an AiMesh setup can work in the access point mode — not to be confused with an individual router’s AP mode.
-In other words, you can use manage a few AiMesh hardware that works solely as Wi-Fi broadcasters on top of an existing (third-party) router.
+- Access point (AP) mode: As a system, an AiMesh setup can work in the access point mode -- not to be confused with an individual router's AP mode.
+In other words, you can use an entire AiMesh system (consisting of multiple nodes) that works solely as a network/Wi-Fi extension on top of an existing (third-party) router.
 Among other things, it helps avoid the use of double NAT.

 Like the case of all AiMesh routers, the ZenWiFi AX Hybrid XP4 can work as a system of its own, as two standalone routers, as the host for other AiMesh members, or as satellite nodes of an existing system hosted by another AiMesh router.

 ZenWiFi AX Hybrid XP4: Interesting performance